DIGITbrain/digitbrain.github.io/docs/attributes/deployment.md

 :   **Required**-*Enumeration ["cloudbroker", "edge"]*<br>
     DIGITbrain supports cloud infrastructure deployed via the CloudBroker platform, or bring-your-own Linux-based Edge devices.
 This should be specified in this field.
+    !!! note
         The other metadata in this section should be completed according to the type (e.g. CloudBroker-specific metadata is not required if `type: edge`)